Module 1 Exercises

 $ wget https://github.com/jgm/pandoc/releases/download/18.104.22.168/pandoc-22.214.171.124-1-amd64.deb

-This command gets a copy of the Pandoc program that will work in DHBox.
-The .deb file extension tells us that this is a linux file.
+.debfile extension tells us that this is a Linux file.
 The next step is to unpack that file.
-We do this with this command:

 Some commands can have nasty side effects, and the operating system won't let you do them unless you specify that you really want to do them.
-That's what the sudo achieves.
-The next part, dpkg with the -i 'flag' is a 'package manager' for installing software.
-The last part is the file that we used wget to copy to our own machine.
-To test that pandoc is now installed, type:
+That's what the sudo command achieves.
+The next part,

-Now, let's create a file to keep a record of what commands we have been typing.
-Type:
+This creates a file to keep a record of what commands we have been typing.

-DHBox returns a list of every command that you've typed.
-You can 'pipe' that information into a new file like so:
+DH Box returns a list of every command that you've typed.

 $ history > dhbox-work-today.md